 What Do Termites Damage?

 Termites are capable of damaging more than you may think in your home and yard, and typically go after anything that contains cellulose.

 Termites will eat through the very structure of your home, including support beams, flooring, posts, wall studs, and more.
 Termites also are capable of damaging plaster and the foam insulation inside your home.
-Outside, they can easily damage piles of lumber, fallen logs, wooden decks, outdoors furniture, and more.
+Outside, they can easily damage piles of lumber, fallen logs, wooden decks, outdoor furniture, and more.
 It is precisely the fact that these wood-boring insects feed on sources in or near your home that makes them so dangerous.

 What Structures do Termites Infest?

 Termites are capable of infesting any wood source, especially if it has contact with the soil.
 Most homes are built primarily with wood, which is why termites find your property so appealing.
 Some of the things termites often infest include: